d-roman-halliday/simplestripper/README.md

 ## Original (George Howell)

 At time of writing, all mirrors of original seem to be down...
-Fortunately Steve published th updated code (as linked above) so that open source idea of the software could continue:
+Fortunately Steve published the updated code (as linked above) so that open source idea of the software could continue:

 > I've cobbled together a jukebox title stripper for use via the web.
 It is located at: